 Thaw overnight in the refrigerator and reheat on the stovetop or microwave until the dish is heated.
 Just before serving, sprinkle with the chopped cilantro.

 Some people are allergic to eggplants.
 They will experience itching after handling and eating the vegetable.
-Usually, people who suffer from hay fever are more likely to develop an eggplant allergy.
+Usually, people who have hay fever are more likely to develop an eggplant allergy.
 This is due to the presence of histamines.
-Cooking the vegetable may alleviate symptoms in some people, but it is best not to risk it as not all allergen-causing elements are destroyed.
+Cooking vegetables may alleviate symptoms in some people, but it is best not to risk it as not all allergen-causing elements are destroyed.

 More Vegan Indian Recipes